 The regulations in 10 CFR 50.55a do not contain requirements for non-LWR IST programs.
 The ASME OM Code, Division 1, as incorporated by reference in 10 CFR 50.55a, applies to water-cooled reactors.
-ASME has created a task group to draft a new division of the ASME OM Code that will provide high-level requirements for IST activities for components in non-LWRs.
+As noted in Appendix A, ASME is developing the OM-2 Code that will provide high-level requirements for IST activities for components in non-LWRs.

 However, the following GDC in 10 CFR Part 50, Appendix A, are generally applicable to and provide guidance in establishing the principal design criteria for types of reactors other than water-cooled reactors governed by the GDC.
-The guidance in the below GDC indicates that SSCs should be designed to permit in-service testing in various areas:
+The guidance in the below GDC indicates that SSCs should be designed to permit IST in various areas:

-- GDC 1, "Quality standards and records" - GDC 4, "Environmental and dynamic effects design bases" - GDC 30, "Quality of reactor coolant pressure boundary" - GDC 37, "Testing of emergency core cooling system" - GDC 40, "Testing of containment heat removal system" - GDC 43, "Testing of containment atmosphere cleanup system" - GDC 46, "Testing of cooling water system" - GDC 53, "Provisions for containment testing and inspection" - GDC 61, "Fuel storage and handling and radioactivity control"
+- GDC 1, "Quality standards and records" - GDC 4, "Environmental and dynamic effects design bases"

+- GDC 30, "Quality of reactor coolant pressure boundary" - GDC 37, "Testing of emergency core cooling system" - GDC 40, "Testing of containment heat removal system" - GDC 43, "Testing of containment atmosphere cleanup system" - GDC 46, "Testing of cooling water system" - GDC 53, "Provisions for containment testing and inspection" - GDC 61, "Fuel storage and handling and radioactivity control"

 In addition, as described in RG 1.232, the NRC has developed a set of ARDC, based on the GDC, for non-LWRs.
-The guidance in the following ARDC also indicate that SSCs should be designed to permit in-service testing in various areas:
+The guidance in the following ARDC also indicate that SSCs should be designed to permit IST in various areas: